Greenpoint Bioremediation Project

 - Developing and delivering a website to share all project materials – including a video of workshops, bioremediation resources, and instructional materials – with the wider Greenpoint community in order to build environmental stewardship and empower residents to directly improve the health of the soils at their homes and neighborhood

-The Greenpoint Bioremediation project continues to distribute the Citizen Guide and posters they created at all Newtown Creek Alliance events, and to a number of community partners including the Greenpoint Eco-Schools and Neighbors Allied for Good Growth.
+The Greenpoint Bioremediation project continues to distribute the Citizen Guide and posters they created at all Newtown Creek Alliance events, and to a number of community partners including the Greenpoint Eco-Schools and North Brooklyn Neighbors (formerly Neighbors Allied for Good Growth).

 The Greenpoint BioRemediation website can be found at: NewtownCreekAlliance.org/bioremediation